tenintech/wiresharktraffic/README.md

 <img width="862" height="398" alt="denyicmptraffic" src="https://github.com/user-attachments/assets/06289c46-277d-46c0-b93d-8337265baacb" />

 2. Return to Wireshark and observe traffic.
-Observed only requests with no reply indicating that the rule was deployed successfully.
+Observed only 'requests' with no 'reply', indicating that the rule was deployed successfully.

 <img width="667" height="268" alt="requestnoreply" src="https://github.com/user-attachments/assets/63ac5131-17aa-4e76-b220-a0a6a8d4f06d" />

-3. Delete Rule and observe traffic again.
+4. Delete Rule and observe traffic again.

 <img width="519" height="169" alt="deleterule" src="https://github.com/user-attachments/assets/94433d3d-5843-49f7-8232-7fdbe3e02cf6" />
 <img width="634" height="173" alt="requestreplyping" src="https://github.com/user-attachments/assets/a418cf7e-30cc-4d7b-a30a-8679cf8c4ffb" />

-Once ICMP is allowed again the ping request and replies are visible.
+Once ICMP is allowed again the ping 'requests' and 'replies' are visible.

 ## 💡 What I Learned
-This project helped with basic Network Awareness.
-Observing trafficTThis project of network traffic analysis helped me understand the communication between different machines on a network.
-Protocol Identification became much more clear as I filtered packets by port and protocol and observed the capture of specific types of traffic.
+Observing traffic in this project of network traffic analysis helped me better understand the communication between different machines on a network.
+Protocol Identification became much more clear as I filtered packets by port and protocol and observed the capture of different types of traffic.
 A tool like Wireshark can help you with connectivity troubleshooting and basic Network Security Awareness.